Red Heart Slime Recipe

 If you think your kids are doing just “another activity,” think again!
 Making red heart slime is actually science and chemistry.
 It also works those fine motor skills, critical thinking, and listening skills.

 While making it, your kids will have the opportunity to learn about the things they’ll see happening right before their eyes.
-Seeing the ingredient laid out separately, they (and you) may wonder how they come together to make the red heart slime.
+Seeing the ingredients laid out separately, they (and you) may wonder how they come together to make the red heart slime.
 Here’s how!

 >> See more easy slime recipes